AnonymouX47/termvisage/docs/source/tui.rst

 * **Info Bar**:

   * Used for debugging.
-  * This is a 1-line bar immediately above the action/key bar.
+  * This is a 1-line bar immediately above the *footer*.
   * Only shows (in all views) when :option:`--debug` is specified.

-Full/Maximized image views consist of only the *view* and *action/key bar* components.
+Full/Maximized image views consist of only the *view* and *footer* components.

 .. _contexts: